 Check for waivers.
 Check with your admissions counselor to see if the school waives fees for military spouses or offers other conditional waivers.
 Many institutions also have open-enrollment periods where application fees are waived if you have completed class registration.

 Check with the Office of Military Affairs.
 Many institutions have an Office of Military Affairs, which has a different application process for the military community.
-Application assistance is typically offered with this office.
+This office typically offers application assistance.

 To find financial aid and scholarship source information, visit the Scholarship Finder on MySECO.
-You can also call a career coach at 800-342-9647 to talk about alternatives for financing your education.
+You can also contact a SECO career coach by calling Military OneSource at 800-342-9647 to talk about alternatives for financing your education.
+For additional guidance, use the Live Chat feature on the MySECO website.